deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ---

 ## Business Problem

 Employee turnover is costly and impacts productivity, hiring expenses, team morale, and overall business performance.

-However, the HR team lacked visibility into critical areas such as:
+However, the HR team lacked visibility into critical questions such as:

-- Who is most likely to leave
+- Who is most likely to leave?
-- Whether low satisfaction or low income impacts attrition
+- Does low satisfaction or low income increase attrition risk?
-- If overtime and workload create burnout
+- Does overtime and workload contribute to burnout?
-- Which roles & departments experience the highest churn
+- Which roles and departments experience the highest churn?
-- How strongly workplace factors influence employee decisions
+- How strongly do workplace factors influence employee decisions?

-Without these insights, the company cannot optimize retention strategies, compensation plans, or manager development programs.
+Without these insights, the organization cannot effectively optimize retention strategies, compensation planning, or manager development programs.

 ---